Empires, nations and businesses, most centred far from New Zealand, have shaped the country’s economic life since the first arrival of Europeans.

 At first New Zealand was not part of Britain’s empire.
 Individual trading ships from many nations came for seals, whales, flax, timber and provisioning.

-However, Britain’s influence grew after it established penal colonies on the eastern Australian coast at Port Jackson (Sydney) in 1788, and Hobart in 1807.
-Many of the early trading ships came out of Australian ports.
-Until 1833 the British East India Company monopolised Pacific trade with Britain, but the monopoly was not fully enforced after 1819.
+Britain’s influence grew after it established penal colonies on the eastern Australian coast at Port Jackson (Sydney) in 1788 and Hobart in 1807.
+Many of the early trading ships came from Australian ports.
+Until 1833 the British East India Company had a monopoly on Pacific trade with Britain, but this was not fully enforced after 1819.

 Britain incorporated New Zealand into its empire in 1840.
 European powers had traditionally been ‘mercantilist’ – they favoured their own traders and their own ships.
 But in the 1840s Britain was moving towards ‘free trade’, a view that commercial dealings between countries should not be restricted.
-Apart from the very early years of the colony, New Zealand did not give significant preference to British commerce, nor was it expected to.
+After the first years of the colony, New Zealand did not give significant preference to British commerce, nor was it expected to.

 Another important connection was financial.
-British investors lent money to the colony – to individuals, companies and the colonial and provincial governments.
-Banks lent the colonial government £1 million in 1863 (around $100 million in 2009 terms), at a time when the economy of the colony as a whole was reckoned at about £12 million, and exports earned less than £2 million. £10 million was lent in the early 1870s.
+British investors lent money to individuals, companies and the colonial and provincial governments.
+Banks lent the colonial government £1 million in 1863 (nearly $120 million in 2020 values), at a time when the economy of the colony as a whole was reckoned at about £12 million, and exports earned less than £2 million. £10 million was lent in the early 1870s.

 British investors were often sceptical about New Zealand enterprises.
-Colonial banking practices attracted critical comment, criticism borne out by the difficulties that colonial banks got into in the late 1880s and early 1890s.
+Colonial banking practices attracted sceptical comment, criticism that was borne out by the difficulties that colonial banks got into in the late 1880s and early 1890s.

 At the beginning of the 20th century the UK was the dominant international power.
 The economies of both Germany and the US were larger, but only the UK was a truly global trader.
 It imported far more from most countries than it exported to them, financing the difference from the return on its many overseas investments.
 The City of London financed world trade, and the British currency, the pound sterling, was used alongside gold to settle accounts, not just within the British Empire but beyond.
 New Zealand’s per-capita consumption of British goods was high, but two-thirds of British exports were sold outside the empire.